 - Microneedling.
 A handheld device pokes hundreds of tiny, invisible puncture wounds in the top layer of skin and stimulates increased collagen and elastin production, reversing as well as preventing signs of aging.

 - PDO Threads.
 The latest treatment for skin tightening, PDO threads stimulate collagen production beneath the skin.
 The threads act as a “scaffold” and work against the effects of gravity and aging.
 The lifted facial will last three to 6 months, due to the cellular rejuvenation effects.
+(During a PDO threads course, you will learn everything you want to learn about thread lifts!)

 - Laser Skin Tightening.
 For those looking for a needle-free alternative, laser skin tightening is a treatment to consider.
 The minimally invasive procedure uses a laser to tighten skin by heating the collagen under the skin’s surface, which causes the skin to tighten.
 Patients immediately begin to notice smoother, softer skin after a treatment.